HLammers/cybo-drummer/README.md

   * Adding quick buttons for pages
   * Adding status LEDS

-***I have no intention to sell Cybo-Drummer as a fully assembled product, nor as DIY package*** – I might change my mind in the future, but for now that doesn’t seem like a realistic idea, next to a full-time job and a family.
+***I have no intention to sell Cybo-Drummer as a fully assembled product, nor as DIY package*** – I might change my mind in the future, but for now that doesn’t seem like a realistic idea, next to a full-time job and a family (especially because I expect it to be a very niche product – unless the a change in trend occurs and many more drummers become interested again in electronic drums as an instrument of its own – like in the 1980s – instead of a means to simulate acoustic drums).
+Nevertheless: if you think you can convince me to change my mind, feel free to try!
 ### Hardware
 Building the Cybo-Drummer hardware only requires basic soldering skills (only though-hole components).
 The PCBs can be ordered cheaply from Chinese PCB services like [JLCPCB](https://jlcpcb.com/) (no affiliate).
 > [!NOTE]